-This will be held weekly beginning in September on Wednesday mornings, 8:00-9:00 AM.
-The scheduled speaker and topic will be announced approximately a week or two prior to the presentation.
+Grand Rounds are held weekly September - June.
+The scheduled speaker and topic will be announced approximately one to two weeks prior to the presentation.
 A majority of the presentations will be named lectureships and visiting professors as well as annual scheduled presentations (i.e. chair's presentation).
 The remaining twenty presentations will be given by the faculty, residents, and invited local "experts" in an area of broad surgical interest.
 Presentations will be approximately one-hour in length.
 The PGY-5 residents will be asked to present a Grand Rounds presentation on a current topic in general surgery that will be of interest and of educational value to the general surgery residents and staff.
 Please place your pagers on vibrate mode during Grand Rounds.